MatrixAINetwork/MATRIX_AI/README.md

 - Discuss and research on the design scheme of Fault Tolerance system, analysing the practicability from the perspectives of technology and application of this proposal

 - Go on with the development of "Patched Contract" supporting VM, and completed the optimized implementation of the PC address redirecting;

+- Regarding the security vulnerability prediction engine related work, we focused on the taint analysis technology, and analyzed the feasibility of this technology at the virtual machine level;